-For example, licensee’s fire protection staff considered that the root causes identified for the misalignment the safety injection system could potentially affect fire suppression systems the systems shared a common tagging and alignment method.
-As a result, feedback was provided to the incident review committee to the fire suppression system control procedure and provide formal training to all fire protection personnel.
+For example, a licensee’s fire protection staff considered that the root causes identified for the misalignment associated with the safety injection system could potentially affect fire suppression systems because the systems shared a common tagging and alignment method.
+As a result, feedback was provided to the incident review committee to modify the fire suppression system control procedure and provide formal training to all fire protection personnel.
+The extent-of-condition review differs from the extent-of-cause review in that the extent-of-condition review focuses on the actual condition and its existence in other places.
+The extent-of-cause review focuses more on the actual root causes of the condition and on the degree to which these root causes may have resulted in additional weaknesses.

-the licensee for in the evaluation in procedures for .
+In examining the licensee common-cause analyses for potential programmatic weaknesses in performance, the evaluation should look for shared causes (e.g., cross-cutting areas as discussed in IMC 0310; shared systems, structures, and components; shared procedures, processes, or personnel) for programmatic weaknesses in performance.

-03.04 Independent Assessment of ExtentofCondition and ExtentofCause
+03.04 Independent Assessment of Extent-of-Condition and Extent-of-Cause

+In independently assessing the validity of the licensee of extent-of-condition and extent-of-cause analysis and conclusions associated with significant individual and collective performance issues:

-The of the independent extentofcondition review is to ensure that the evaluation was of sufficient breadth to identify additional issues similar to those for which the supplemental inspection was performed.
+The goal of the independent extent-of-condition review is to ensure that the licensee’s evaluation was of sufficient breadth and depth to identify additional issues similar to those for which the supplemental inspection was performed.
 For example, if the issue was an inoperable valve actuator due to inadequate motor torque, the inspectors should sample other valve actuators to ensure that their motor torque is adequate.
 If the issue was due to an inadequate procedure, the inspectors should sample other procedures to determine their adequacy.

-The of the independent extentofcause review is to ensure that the evaluation was of sufficient breadth and depth to identify other plant equipment, processes, or human performance issues that may have been impacted by the root causes of the performance issue.
+The goal of the independent extent-of-cause review is to ensure that the licensee’s evaluation was of sufficient breadth and depth to identify other plant equipment, processes, or human performance issues that may have been impacted by the root causes of the performance issue.
 For example, if in the above example the inadequate valve actuator motor torque was due to an inadequate engineering design guide for performing motor torque calculations, the inspectors should review other engineering design guides to assess their adequacy.

-The depth of the extentofcause should be commensurate with the nature and complexity of the original performance issue For those instances where multiple issues have been documented, the inspectors should consider performing a broad-based inspection(s) to assess performance across the associated strategic performance area.
-If this IP is being performed due to a single yellow issue, a more focused inspection would likely be appropriate.
+The depth of the extent-of-condition and extent-of-cause reviews should be commensurate with the nature and complexity of the original performance issue(s).
+For those instances where multiple issues have been documented, the inspectors should consider performing a broad-based inspection(s) to assess performance across the associated strategic performance area.
+If this IP is being performed due to a single yellow performance issue, a more focused inspection would likely be appropriate.

-Consideration should be given to the comprehensiveness of the evaluations.
-In those cases where weaknesses are identified in the evaluations during implementation of Sections 95002-02.
-02.03 of this procedure, consideration should be given to performing a more in-depth programmatic review of the corrective action program.
+Consideration should be given to the comprehensiveness of the licensee’s evaluations.
+In those cases where weaknesses are identified in the licensee’s evaluations during implementation of Sections 95002-02.02, 02.03, or 02.06 of this procedure, consideration should be given to performing a more in-depth programmatic review of the licensee’s corrective action program.

-03.05 Safety Culture
+03.05 Independent Determination of Safety Culture Contribution

-root causeappropriately considered any safety culture component or significant performance issue:
+In independently determining whether the licensee root cause, extent-of-condition, and extent-of-cause evaluations appropriately considered if any safety culture component caused or significantly contributed to a significant performance issue: